-So what happens when you select File » Print and exactly what output will you get in each editor?
+So what happens when you select File » Print, exactly what output will you get in each editor?

-Altium NEXUS manages the large range of possible printed outputs across the different editors using a feature called Default Prints.
-Default Prints defines the printer settings you want to be used whenever you select File » Print regardless of which editor you are using.
+Altium Designer manages the large range of possible printed outputs across the different editors using a feature called Default Prints.
+Default Prints define the printer settings you want used whenever you select File » Print, regardless of which editor you are using in Altium Designer.

-The Default Prints are accessed and configured by selecting File » Default Prints from the main menus.
-Because the default print settings are stored within the project, the Options for Project dialog launches with the Default Prints tab open after running the command.
+The Default Prints are accessed and configured by selecting File » Default Prints from the menus.
+Because the default print settings are stored within the project, the Options for Project dialog launches after running the command.

-The Default Prints tab of the Options for Project dialog lists all of the possible printed output types that can be generated from Altium NEXUS.
-Next to each output type is the editor that generates that output, such as PCB, Schematic, etc.
+The Default Prints tab of the Options for Project dialog lists all of the possible printed output types that can be generated from Altium Designer.
+Next to each output type is the editor that generates that output, such as PCB, Schematic, and so on.

 Each output also includes a Default Print checkbox.
-For each editor, you can enable one Default Print checkbox indicating that when you click File » Print, you want this output to be the one that is sent to the printer.
+For each editor you can enable one Default Print checkbox, indicating that when you select File » Print you want this output to be the one that is sent to the printer.

-For each output, you also can configure the output (i.e. which data is sent to the printer) by clicking the Configure button.
-The dialog that opens to help manage these options depends on which Output is selected when the Configure button is clicked.
+For each output you can also Configure the output (what data that is sent to the printer).
+The dialog that opens to help manage these options varies depending on which Output is selected when the Configure button is clicked.

-Similarly, clicking the Page Setup button opens the respective Print Properties dialog for the selected output.
-Use the Print Properties dialog to set paper-specific settings, such as orientation, scaling, color, etc. These settings are also saved in the current project file.
+Likewise, clicking the Page Setup option opens the respective print properties dialog for the selected output.
+Use the properties dialog to set paper-specific settings, such as orientation, scaling, color, and so on.
+These settings are also saved in the current project file.